poppy-project/poppy-docs/en/programming/python.md

 Those steps are included inside an infinite loop - with a `time.sleep` to avoid CPU overhead.

-> Note: to stop this *while True* loop, you will have to use the classical Ctrl-c, or use the stop button if you are running it through Jupyter.
+> **Note** To stop this *while True* loop, you will have to use the classical Ctrl-c, or use the stop button if you are running it through Jupyter.

 #### Now with a primitive